1/21/20: seminal (sem-uh-nl ), adj.

 1. dull or unimaginative.

-IN A SENTENCE: It was out of Lucy's prosaic character to demand a "pearl necklace" from Reed.
+IN A SENTENCE: It was out of Lucy's prosaic character to spray-paint the side of a horse.

 10/29/19: tremulous (trem-yuh-luhs), adj.